-To set up your payment account, click on Business Settings from your Planner Dashboard and then on Payments & Bank Account.
+To set up your payment account, click on Settings from your Pro Dashboard and then on Banking.
 Complete the fields on the page, familiarize yourself with the Terms of Service, and then click Submit to verify your information.
-Some people will almost immediately see that their account has been verified; for others, it can take up to 2 or 3 days.
-If your account is not verified immediately (or if more information is needed) you will receive an email notification that your attention is needed or when it does become verified.
+You’ll receive an email notification as soon as your online payment account has been verified – some will see that their account has been verified within a few hours; for others, it can take up to 2 or 3 days.
+If your account is not verified and if more information is needed, you will receive an email notification that your attention is needed.

 Pro-tip: Our Online Payment Processing is available to our communities in the U.S and Canada!